limdx006/LimDX_profile_webpage/README.md

 # Node.js (npx)
 npx serve .

-# VS Code
-# Use the "Live Server" extension
 ```

-> **Important:** The site uses `fetch()` to load HTML partials, so it **must** be served over HTTP/HTTPS.
-Opening `index.html` directly as a `file://` URL will cause the partials to fail to load due to CORS restrictions.

-### Running Locally
+### Run Locally

 1. Clone or download the repository.
-2. Place all files in their correct directories (see Project Structure above).
+2. Open a terminal in the project root.
-3. Start a local server from the project root.
+3. Start a local HTTP server.
-4. Open `http://localhost:8080` in your browser.
+4. Visit `http://localhost:8080` in your browser.

 ---